Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Why I Recommend the Mantis King GT:

-The Mantis King GT is the crystallization of everything great about Kaboo’s lauded range.
+The Mantis King GT is the crystallization of everything that's great about Kaboo’s lauded range.
 The difference here is that everything has been turned up to eleven; and nowhere is this more apparent than with the dual 1100W motors and those Sine Wave controllers.

 While the likes of the Mantis V2 is snappy in its own right, the King GT swats it away with an acceleration rate of 0-15 mph in a whiplashing 1.9 seconds and 25 mph in 4.0 seconds flat.
-Propelled by the dual controllers – which have supplanted the 25A bad boys sported by the Mantis V2 – this accelerative power is bewilderingly smooth and controlled; you know you’re going like a rocket, but there’s none of the turbulence that can sully similarly explosive models.
+Propelled by the dual 30A controllers – which have supplanted the 25A bad boys sported by the Mantis V2 – its accelerative power is bewilderingly smooth and controlled; you know you’re going like a rocket, but there’s none of the turbulence that can sully similarly explosive models.

-Interestingly, the Mantis King GT is billed as a “luxury commuter scooter”, which we think is a bit of a misnomer considering the power this torpedo on wheels can muster.
+Interestingly, the Mantis King GT is billed as a “luxury commuter scooter”, which I think is a bit of a misnomer considering the power this torpedo on wheels can muster.
 Yet, there’s no denying the luxurious nature of its ride quality.

 Boasting a dual hydraulic suspension system that you can adjust to fit your weight and preferences, the sensation of riding the Mantis King GT is akin to rolling a bowling ball down a polished lane.
 It glides.
 This is amplified by the plush 10-inch pneumatic (not to mention hybrid) tires, which nuzzle into the terrain to deliver a cushioned and traction-ensured ride.